The Best Watercolor Supplies for Beginners

 Best Beginner Watercolor Set

-For a detailed look at watercolor paints, be sure to read this post.
+For a detailed look at watercolor paints, read this post.

 I’ve written a post about which paint colors to start with.